To Infinity and Beyond: A General Framework for Scaling Economic Theories: Revealed Preferences

-\citet{reny2015} provides examples showing that continuity and concavity (the properties of the rationalizing utility function from \cref{garp-finite} that are absent from \cref{garp-infinite}) cannot be guaranteed to be attainable for any rationalizable dataset. \citet{reny2015} then proves \cref{garp-infinite} by deriving a novel way to construct a nondecreasing and quasiconcave utility function rationalizing a given finite data set that---unlike \citeauthor{afriat67}'s construction---permits a lifting to infinite data sets.
-We instead give a concise alternative proof of \cref{garp-infinite} by lifting \cref{garp-finite} as a black box using Logical Compactness.
-One of the challenges in our argument is that utility functions have an infinite range, so it is not \emph{a priori} obvious how to encode such a function by a model defined via individually finite formulae; we overcome this challenge by having the model encode an entire sequence of discrete functions that converges to the utility function.
-In \cref{walrasian} we solve a similar obstacle by showing the existence of a discrete approximate solution using Logical Compactness, and then taking the exact solution to be the limit of a sequence of such approximate solutions, but this approach does not seem suitable for proving \cref{garp-infinite}.
-Either of the limit approaches just described---the one in this section and the one in \cref{walrasian}---in turn creates additional challenges, such as how to make sure, using only constraints on these discrete functions, that certain properties that are not maintained by limits (such as being strictly increasing) are satisfied by the limit function.
+\citet{reny2015} provides examples showing that continuity and concavity (the properties of the rationalizing utility function from \cref{garp-finite} that are absent from \cref{garp-infinite}) cannot be guaranteed to be attainable for any rationalizable dataset. \citet{reny2015} then proves \cref{garp-infinite} using a novel construction that---unlike \citeauthor{afriat67}'s construction---applies also to infinite data sets.
+We instead give a concise alternative proof\footnote{While we prove the result of \citet{reny2015} in its full generality, it is worth noting that \citeauthor{reny2015}'s proof does not use the Axiom of Choice, while ours does to some extent.
+More specifically, the Compactness Theorem, which we use for proving \cref{scaling-lemma}, is equivalent (under~ZF) to the Boolean Prime Ideal (BPI) Theorem (equivalently, to the Ultrafilter Lemma), which is known to be a ``weaker form of the Axiom of Choice'' in the sense that ZF+BPI is strictly weaker than ZFC but strictly stronger than ZF \cite[see, e.g.,][Theorems~6.7 and~8.16]{Halbeisen}.} of \cref{garp-infinite} by scaling \cref{garp-finite} as a black box using \cref{scaling-lemma}.
+One of the challenges in our argument is that utility functions have an (uncountably) infinite range, so it is not \emph{a priori} obvious how to encode such a function by a model defined via individually finite formulae (e.g., how to require that each bundle is associated with some real number that represents the utility from it); to overcome this challenge, our well description encodes the utility from each bundle as the limit of a sequence of discrete utilities.
+This approach, in turn, introduces additional challenges, such as how to make sure, using only constraints on these discrete functions, that the limit utilities satisfy all desired properties.
+This is particularly challenging with properties that are not preserved by limits, such as being strictly increasing.